Connect to the Planet and Your Peers

 How it Works

-For more information about Maymester generally, watch the video below, read our FAQ, or contact Hannah Maryanski Kiszla (maryansk@usc.edu).
-For information about the types of courses offered through Maymester, see the Maymester 2025 course list at the bottom of this page.
+Applications for Maymester 2026 are now open.
+Some financial support is available to help cover the cost of room and board.
+For more information about Maymester generally, watch the video below, read our FAQ/Info Session page, or contact Hannah Maryanski Kiszla (maryansk@usc.edu).
+For information about course offerings, see the Maymester 2026 course list at the bottom of this page.

 A Learning Experience Like No Other

 Five classes.
 More than 50 students.
 One incredible island.
-The USC Wrigley Institute for Environment and Sustainability Maymester is a learning experience like no other.
-Hear directly from our students and faculty why our Catalina Residential College is a once-in-a-lifetime chance to immerse yourself in environmental and sustainability education.
+The USC Wrigley Institute Maymester is a learning experience like no other.
+Hear directly from students and faculty why our Catalina Residential College is a once-in-a-lifetime chance to immerse yourself in environmental and sustainability education.

 Dive into Maymester